 Opportunities for Mushroom Foraging Near Seaside

 Seaside visitors who want to get involved in this Northwest tradition will need to be in the right place at the right time.
-Typically, conditions are ripe for picking between mid-October and into November with guided hikes hosted at Fort Stevens State Park throughout this time.
-Check out this example on our Calendar of Events.
+Typically, conditions are ripe for picking between mid-October and into November with guided hikes sometimes hosted at Fort Stevens State Park throughout this time.
 Fort Stevens is one of the few places in our area that allows foraging for personal use or recreational foraging.
 Commercial foraging is subject to a permit process.

 Visitor Safety Practices for Mushroom Foraging Near Seaside